 - Nonfat Dry Milk

 The ingredients are all easy to find, including the xanthan gum, which is widely available now thanks to the popularity of gluten-free baking.
 It's pricey, but will last you a long time and is useful for other things.
+Guar gum is optional, but if I have it I add it.
 Nonfat dry milk is also handy to have around.
-As for the vanilla bean paste, you can substitute regular vanilla, but the paste makes the ice cream so much better!
-I made my last batch with Nielsen Massey and it was the best.
+I use Bob's Red Mill brand which tastes the best imho.
+As for the vanilla bean paste, you can substitute regular vanilla, but the paste makes the flavor so much better.
+Nielsen Massey is the best.

 Packaging Homemade Ice Cream